isabellaobrien/foodie/README.md

 ![screenshot of the category page](/media/images/Screenshot%20(67).png)

+* My posts page
+    * The page that contains all of the user's posts, so that they are easily accessible.

 * Footer
     * The footer is situated at the very bottom of each web page and contains links to Foodie’s social media accounts (Facebook, Twitter, Instagram and Youtube), these links will open in separate pages.
     * It allows the user to contact Foodie directly.